joernio/joernti-codetidal5/README.md

   --exclude-op-calls       excludes <operator> calls from the slices, e.g. <operator>.add, <operator>.assignment, etc.
 ```

+One notable configuration is to set `--typeDeclDir ./type_decl_es5` which checks for type constraint violations
+according to the ES5 standard library types.

 **Note**: This demo is aimed at version `v0.0.42` of JoernTI.